Claire Palley

 Claire Dorothea Taylor Palley (born 17 February 1931) is a South African academic and lawyer who specialises in constitutional and human rights law.
 She was the first woman to hold a Chair in Law at a United Kingdom university when she was appointed at Queen's University Belfast in 1970.

 Life

 Palley was born in South Africa in 1931.
 She attended Durban Girls' College before she went on to study at the University of Cape Town and after graduating took up a post as a lecturer in the Law School.
 She lived with her then husband Ahrn Palley for a while in Southern Rhodesia.
 The Palleys moved to Rhodesia in the belief that it would offer a more liberal political regime than the apartheid system which then existed in South Africa.
+In Rhodesia, she worked on completing her PhD dissertation on the history of the constitutional law and history of Southern Rhodesia between 1888-1965 for which she would later publish a book about.
 From 1962-1970 Ahrn Palley was Rhodesia's only Independent MP representing the predominantly black constituency of Highfield.
 As an authority on constitutional and human rights law, Claire was Constitutional Adviser to the African National Council at the constitutional talks on Rhodesia held in Geneva in 1976.